datanav/docs/overview.rst

 Implementation details
 ----------------------

-1. Sesam should pull data inn, and push data out, if possible
+1. Sesam should pull data in, and push data out, if possible

-2. All data in Sesam must have name spaced properties and Id's
+2. All data in Sesam must have namespaced properties and IDs

-3. All references between data objects should be stored as NI's
+3. All references between data objects should be stored as NIs

 4. All incoming raw data must flow directly into a global dataset, except if it needs to be split into several objects